Rain-World-Modding/FUtility/README.md

 In total, this is 27 total floats of data that you can utilize in your shader, excluding the vertex position, which you probably shouldn't alter anyway.

 ### Step 3: Suffer
 Have fun with your new control.
+If you release your mod on Steam, make sure to [add the mod as a dependency](https://steamcommunity.com/sharedfiles/filedetails/?id=3756041520)!